- The Nord Stream 2 has led to controversies and debates in the US.

 Firmly committed to the project, Merkel has been in the centre of the negotiations and would not let any players, especially foreign ones, influence her decision.
 Merkel is dealing with the negative opinions and statements of US representatives as well as the refusal of Eastern European Member States for the project.
 Despite the pressure she is dealing with, Merkel is denying political interests in the Nord Stream 2 while solely focusing on economic aspects, the kind of reasoning that could be expected from a pragmatic politician such as Merkel.

 Moreover, as Merkel and her government have firmly advocated for a transition towards a greener economy, a larger supply of natural gas will help to abandon coal consumption for a less polluting energy source.
 In fact, the German politician has made a strong commitment to a green recovery from coronavirus.

-What does Donald Trump want?
+What does Donald Trump want with Nord Stream 2?

 Answer: To stop the expansion of Russian influence on the European Union for his own benefit.

 The answer given above is incomplete.
 Donald Trump also wants to sell natural gas from the United States to Western Europe – the main consumer and importer of energy worldwide – and the Nord Stream 2 is threatening this.